Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 • Jericho Beach is a beautiful place to spend time on any sunny summer day (or evening).

-• The venue is less crowded than other major venues including Kitsilano, Vanier Park, Sunset Beach and English Bay Beach.
+• The venue was less crowded than other major venues including Kitsilano, Vanier Park, Sunset Beach and English Bay Beach, except for the first Saturday of the fireworks because that’s when the Vancouver Folk Music Festival happens at Jericho Beach Park.

-• The fireworks are quite a way in the distance, but that’s made up for by the spectacular night view of the city lights.
+• The fireworks were quite a way in the distance, but that was made up for by the spectacular night view of the city lights.
+Jericho Beach was a great spot to watch from.

 Main Disadvantages of Jericho Beach

-• Unless you live in the area or somewhere around Point Grey, Jericho Beach is a bit out of the way.
-That’s not normally a problem, but it can be when you have to drive along 4th Avenue or West Broadway to get home when tens of thousands of people from other venues are on the road as well.
+• Unless you live in the area or somewhere around Point Grey, Jericho Beach was a bit out of the way.
+That wasn’t not normally a problem, but it was when you had to drive along 4th Avenue or West Broadway to get home when tens of thousands of people from other venues were on the road as well.

-• The fireworks are pretty far in the distance.
+• The fireworks were pretty far in the distance.

-• Visibility is poor at the main beach area, but gets better the further west you go.
+• Visibility was poor at the main beach area, but got better the further west you went.

 Tips & Advice for Jericho Beach

-• Spend the day at the main part of Jericho Beach, but head far over to the west end around fireworks time to limit the Royal Vancouver Yacht Club’s marina affecting your view.
-Or better yet, head a tiny bit further west, to Locarno Beach on the other side of the Jericho Sailing Centre.
+• On fireworks nights, it was great to spend the day at the main part of Jericho Beach, but it was best to head far over to the west end so that the Royal Vancouver Yacht Club’s marina didn’t block your view of the pyrotechnics displays.
+Or better yet, you could head a tiny bit further west, to Locarno Beach on the other side of the Jericho Sailing Centre.

 • If you live in the Point Grey area, or around UBC, then Jericho Beach is a fabulous venue.
-If you have to drive east along Marine Drive, 4th Avenue or West Broadway to get home afterwards, though, you might want to think again.
+If you had to drive east along Marine Drive, 4th Avenue or West Broadway to get home afterwards, though, you’d need to rethink your routhe.
 When we were there a few years ago, post-fireworks traffic was so bad we pulled over and slept in our car for an hour until the roads cleared.

 Pyrotechnic Views from Locarno Beach

-Locarno Beach is just past the eastern end of Jericho Beach, so the views are pretty similar to those at Jericho Beach (although without the yacht club in the way).
+Locarno Beach is just past the eastern end of Jericho Beach, so the views were pretty similar to those at Jericho (although without the yacht club in the way).
 Locarno too is a stunning beach with miles of sand, especially at low tide.

 Location: 4445 NW Marine Drive (just west of Jericho Beach and the Jericho Sailing Centre).